bioinfodlsu/metagenomics-workshop/getting-started.md

 To get started, you will need to go through the following steps.

-1. Download the Jupyter notebooks prepard for this workshop.
-2. Download the dataset for this workshop.
-3. Install Docker.
-4. Pull the Docker image prepared for this workshop.
-5. Spin up a Docker container.

 ## 1. Download Jupyter notebooks
 Jupyter notebooks needed for this workshop are provided in the GitHub repository: https://github.com/bioinfodlsu/metagenomics-workshop.
-Click the (green) Code button, then download zip, then unzip, and place the `metagenomics-workshop-main` folder to your preferred location.
+Click the (green) Code button to download zip.
+Unzip, and place the `metagenomics-workshop-main` folder at your preferred location.

 ## 2. Download dataset
-A dataset containing pre-downloaded databases and some metagenomic samples can be downloaded from here.
+A dataset containing pre-downloaded databases and some metagenomic samples can be downloaded from [here](https://drive.google.com/drive/folders/1tznvhlFp6oowjlWsESU6kSLEhT8G41kv?usp=share_link).
 Download, unzip, and place the `data` folder inside `metagenomics-workshop-main` folder.

 ## 3. Install Docker